NikhilPS1995/Hamiltonian-Neural-Networks/README.md

 - ``` get_dataset ``` calls ```get_trajectory``` multiple times with various initial conditions based on the number of samples we require and generates a data set that can be used by the neural network to learn the Hamiltonian.
 This function aslo splits the data into training and testing sets.

 ## List of classes
-- ``` MLP ``` class defines the multi layer perceptron (feedforward neural network) that takes in the generated data and predicts the Hamiltonian function
+- ``` MLP ``` class defines the multi layer perceptron (feedforward neural network) that takes in the generated data and predicts the Hamiltonian function.
 The value of 'N' can be changed to modify the width of each of the hidden layers.
 - ``` HNN ``` class defines the outer network for the ```MLP``` network. ```HNN``` calls ```MLP``` and finds the gradients of the Hamiltonian function.
 These gradients are used to find the loss with respect to the numerical derivatives calculated from the data.